+We show the benefits of fuzzing in learning and evaluation.
 We empirically show the benefit of fuzzing in learning.
-As shown in Figure \ref{fig:varying epsilon_E}, the FDR-CE bound (in the top of whisker) gets tighter to a desired FDR-CE level \emph{without violating it} as smaller $\epsilon_E$ requires a larger amount of unit tests, thus providing a precise estimation on expected functional correctness.
-This shows that generated unit tests by fuzzing helps to provide a tighter FDR-CE guarantee, meaning higher selection efficiency.
+As shown in Figure \ref{fig:varying epsilon_E}, the FDR-CE bound (at the top of the whisker) gets tighter to a desired FDR-CE level \emph{without violating it} because smaller $\epsilon_E$ requires a larger number of unit tests, thus providing a precise estimation on expected functional correctness.
+This shows that generated unit tests by fuzzing help to provide a tighter FDR-CE guarantee, with higher selection efficiency.

 Additionally, we demonstrate that automatic unit test generation is beneficial in rigorous evaluation.
 As shown in Figure \ref{fig:varying_eval_unit_tests}, the FDR-CE decreases as the number of unit tests for evaluation increases.
 Recalling that $\alpha$-entailment is determined by comparing the lower bound of {expected functional correctness} with $1 - \alpha$ as in Definition \ref{def:codeentailment}, the lower bound gets tighter as we use more unit tests to evaluate code.
 The tighter lower bound results in more accurate comparison and evaluation, thus reducing the FDR-CE.
-This shows that fuzzing has a benefit of reducing the evaluation error.
+This shows that fuzzing has a benefit of reducing evaluation error.